Strychnos nux-vomica: Toxicity

-It is a major source of the highly poisonous, intensely bitter alkaloids strychnine and brucine derived from the seeds inside the tree's round, green to orange fruit.
+The seeds within the round, green to orange fruit of the tree are a major source of the highly poisonous, intensely bitter alkaloids strychnine and brucine.
 The seeds contain approximately 1.5% strychnine, and the dried blossoms contain 1.0%.
-However, the tree's bark also contains brucine and other poisonous compounds.
+However, the bark of the tree also contains brucine and other poisonous compounds.

 Uses

 The strychnine-containing seeds have been used in arrow poison.
 The use of strychnine is highly regulated in many countries, and it is mostly used in baits to kill feral mammals.
 Most accidental poisoning is caused by breathing in the powder or by absorption through the skin.